Quanutm-State Texture as a Resource: Measures and Nonclassical Interdependencies: Relationships between texture and other quantum properties

-is also a directly measurable quantity becasure of $I(\rho,\ket{f}\bra{f})$ and $\frac{\sum(\rho)}{d}$ can be measure directly.
-Which means that QST measure $\Upsilon_{H}$ defined by Hellinger distance can also be obtained by measure directly.
-Similarly, by applying
+is also directly measurable, since both $I(\rho, \ket{f}\bra{f})$ and $\bra{f}\rho\ket{f}$ can be measured directly.
+This implies that the QST measure $\Upsilon_{H}$, defined via the Hellinger distance, can also be obtained through direct measurement.
+Similarly, an inequality can be derived: